How Octelium Works

 From the User to the Service

-• In the client-based mode (i.e. via the octelium connect command), a User is connected to the Cluster through WireGuard/QUIC tunnels to all of its Gateways.
-Whenever the User accesses a Service, the request traffic gets carried from the User's side over the internet through the tunnel to the Gateway hosting the Service depending on the Service's private address, and once it reaches the Cluster's side of the tunnel (i.e. the Gateway), the inner traffic gets de-encapsulated and forwarded to the corresponding Service according to its private IP address.
+• In the client-based mode (i.e. via the octelium connect command as illustrated here), a User is connected to the Cluster through WireGuard/QUIC tunnels to all of its Gateways.
+Whenever the User accesses a Service, the request traffic is carried from the User's side over the internet through the tunnel to the Gateway hosting the Service depending on the Service's private address, and once it reaches the Cluster's side of the tunnel (i.e. the Gateway), the inner traffic is de-encapsulated and forwarded to the corresponding Service according to its private IP address.

 At the Service

-For every new request coming from the User, Vigil builds up the request context, simply the information required to authenticate and identify the User's Session as well as other information that is tied to the request such as application-layer specific information (e.g. HTTP request headers, path, method, etc...), Vigil then forwards such information to another component called Octovigil which mainly acts as the policy decision point (PDP).
-Octovigil is the component that actually authenticates and then authorizes the request through evaluating all Policies required to control the access of that specific request.
-Once the decision for the request to be allowed or denied is taken, Octovigil forwards the decision back to Vigil.
+For every new request coming from the User, Vigil builds up the request context, which is simply the information required to authenticate and identify the User's Session as well as other information that is tied to the request such as application-layer specific information (e.g. HTTP request headers, path, method, etc...), Vigil then forwards such information to another component called Octovigil.
+Octovigil is a policy decision point (PDP); it authenticates and then authorizes the request through evaluating all Policies required to control the access of that specific request.
+Once Octovigil computes the decision as to whether request is allowed or denied, it forwards the decision back to Vigil.
 If the request is allowed, Vigil proceeds with the request to the actual protected upstream resource.
 You can read in detail about access control and Policy management here.

 Unlike in VPNs which operate and enforce access control at layer-3 using segmentation, Octelium's application-layer awareness enables it to understand various layer-7 protocols such as HTTP-based Services including web apps, APIs, gRPC services and Kubernetes clusters, as well as SSH, DNS and PostgreSQL-based and MySQL-based databases.
-Application-layer awareness simply unlocks new capabilities in 4 main directions:
+Application-layer awareness simply unlocks new capabilities across 4 key areas:

-• Access control Vigil is capable of extracting layer-7 information that can be taken into calculation inside your policies.
-For example, in HTTP-based Services, this can include access control by request headers, method, path, body content, etc... (read more here).
+• Access control Vigil is capable of extracting layer-7 information that can be taken into account in your Policies.
+For example, in HTTP-based Services, this can include access control by request headers, method, path, serialized JSON body content, etc... (read more here).
 For Kubernetes, this can include access control by the resource, namespace, verb, etc... (read more here).
-For PostgreSQL-based and MySQL, this can include access control by users, databases and queries (read more here and here).
+For PostgreSQL and MySQL, this can include access control by users, databases and queries (read more here and here).
 Octelium provides you, via Octovigil, the policy-decision-point (PDP), a modern, centralized, scalable, fine-grained, dynamic, context-aware, layer-7 aware, attribute-based access control system (ABAC) on a per-request basis using modular and composable Policies that enable you to write your policy-as-code using CEL as well as OPA (Open Policy Agent).
 You can read in detail about Policy management here.
-It's also noteworthy to point out that Octelium intentionally has no notion whatsoever of an "admin" or "superuser" User.
-In other words, zero standing privileges are the default state and all permissions including those to the API Server can be restricted via Policies and tied to time and context on a per-request basis.
+It's also noteworthy that Octelium intentionally has no notion whatsoever of an "admin" or "superuser" User.
+In other words, zero standing privileges are the default state and all permissions including those to the API Server can be restricted via Policies and are time/context-bound on a per-request basis.

-• Dynamic configuration and routing Octelium's application-layer awareness enables you to dynamically route to different upstreams (e.g. an API with multiple versions where each version is served by a different upstream) set different upstream L-7 credentials to provide dynamic secret-less access where each configuration corresponds to a different upstream context or account, as well as setting other L-7 configurations depending on the mode (You can read more here).
+• Dynamic configuration and routing Octelium's application-layer awareness enables you to dynamically route to different upstreams (e.g. an API with multiple versions where each version is served by a different upstream), set different upstream L7 credentials corresponding to different upstream accounts and/or permissions, as well as set other layer-7 specific configurations depending on the mode (You can read more here).
+Furthermore, Octelium enables advanced L7-aware request/response manipulation for HTTP-based Service via extensible Lua and Envoy ExtProc plugins (read more here).

 • Visibility and auditing Vigil is built to be OpenTelemetry ready and emits in real-time access logs which not only clearly identify the subject (i.e. the User, their Session and Device if available) and resource represented by the Service, but can also provide you with application-layer specific details of the request (e.g. HTTP request such as paths and methods, PostgreSQL and MySQL database queries, etc...).
 You can read in detail about visibility and access logs here.